Mission Santa Clara de Asís: Located in California’s Oldest University

-Mission Santa Clara de Asís is located smack dab in the middle of Santa Clara University and is the only mission to be part of a school.
-The mission itself was founded in 1777 as the eighth mission founded by Father Serra.
+Mission Santa Clara de Asís is located smack dab in the middle of Santa Clara University and is the only mission to be part of a school campus.
+The mission was founded in 1777 as the eighth mission founded by Father Serra.
 In 1851, the mission became the site of a college, the oldest university in California.
-Today it is a beautiful spot to visit as both a mission and the oldest college.
+Today it is a beautiful spot to visit for history on both the mission and the oldest college.
 Here is all the information.

 - Free to visit